sheddyranking/Turtle-Graphics-/README.md

 #you cound wrap each square  with begin() and end() fill or wrap them in one begin() and end() fill
 #the penup() and pendown() function will  help break out of the first square.

-#added flower and star shapes
+#added flower and star shapes.